 Unfortunately, their docile nature and small size make them vulnerable to aggressive tank mates and predators.

 Nerite snails should not be kept in a community tank with predator fish or snails.
 Their small size and lack of defense strategy make them an easy target.
-Assassin snails, goldfish, and cichlid are not ideal for a tank with nerite snails.
+Assassin snails, goldfish, and cichlids are not ideal for a tank with nerite snails.
 If you must keep them, have a big tank with plenty of hiding places.

-Instead, you can keep friendly and peaceful tank mates such as guppies, barbs, neon tetras, gouramis, bettas, cory catfish, otocinclus, and kuhli loaches.
+Instead, you can keep friendly and peaceful tank mates such as guppies, barbs, neon tetras, gouramis, bettas, cory catfish, and kuhli loaches.

 Conclusion

 Nerite snails are small but should not be kept in an overcrowded tank.
 One snail should be kept in a 5-gallon tank to get sufficient food.
-They also require a temperature of 72 – 78 degrees Fahrenheit and a pH of 7 – 8.5.
-Do not keep nerite snails with aggressive tank mates or predators.
-Clean the tank regularly and perform a regular water change to remove any toxic chemicals.
+They also require a 72 – 78 degrees Fahrenheit temperature and a pH of 7 – 8.5.